clabordec/windows-server-2022/README.md

 </p>

 ### Create the following OUs within the `USA` OU, `Europe` OU and `Asia` OU: `Users`, `Computers` and `Servers`
-### Be sure to have `Security` as the group type, this is to ensure that the users within each group have the proper access to certain resources
 <p>
 <img src="https://github.com/user-attachments/assets/cf1f2a63-9761-4010-8bcf-905e6e7569aa" width="550" alt="Disk Sanitization Steps"/>
 </p>